Shrimpo22/POO/README.md

 ## FireFight
-Firefight is a simple 2D game where you control a fireman and have to douse the fires before they spread!
+Firefight is a simple 2D game where you control a fireman using the keyboard arrows and have to douse the fires before they spread by colliding with them!
 The game has a scoring system rewarding you for every fire you extinguish and for each tree you can protect!

 ![ApagarFogo-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/4ec4d2fc-4d49-47fa-bbba-8901b1ee70f9)